Children and young people have healthy teeth

 Questions answered by the dentist can be posted on the portal in anonymous

 figure.
-We can not guarantee replies to all questions and answers from
+However, we can not guarantee answers to all the questions and answers from the

-dentist can never replace dialogue or consultation with your doctor.
+the dentist can never replace dialogue or consultation with a private doctor.
 A

-response through the letterbox should be seen solely as informational material.
+answer through the letterbox must be seen as informational material.

 Terms of use: